-(1) Competitive Bidding Exemptions.
+- (1) Competitive Bidding Exemptions.
 ORS 279C requires a Competitive Bidding process for Public Improvement Contracts unless a statutory exception applies, a class of Contracts has been exempted from the competitive bidding process, or an individual Contract has been exempted from the competitive bidding process in accordance with ORS 279C.335 and any applicable District Rules.
-Use of Alternative Contracting Methods may be directed by the District as an exception to the prescribed Public Contracting practices in Oregon, and their use if that use is within the competitive bidding process if feasible, or through an available statutory exception to the competitive bidding process.
+Use of Alternative Contracting Methods may be directed by the District if that use is within the competitive bidding process if feasible, or through an available statutory exception to the competitive bidding process.
 Use of Alternative Contracting Methods must be directed through the District's Local Contract Review Board, however, when use of the Alternative Contracting Method requires an exemption to the prescribed competitive bidding requirement of ORS 279C.335.
-In any of these circumstances, "use of Alternative Contracting Methods must be justified in accordance with the Public Contractany applicable Code and District requirements and, if require, these PPS-49 049-0600 through to PPS-49049-0690 Rules.
-See PPS-49-0630 regarding required Findings and restrictions on elass exemptions. from the competitive bidding requirements under ORS 279C.335.

-(2) Energy Savings Performance Contracts.
-Unlike other Alternative Contracting Methods covered by these PPS-49-0600 through PPS-49-0690 Rules, ESPCs may be exempted ESPCs are excepted from the Competitive Bidding process requirements for Public Improvement Contracts pursuant to ORS

-279C.335(1)(f) if the District complies with the procedures set forth in these PPS-49-0600 through PPS-49-0690 or parallel administrative rules meeting the requirements of ORS 279A.065 related to the solicitation, Rules related to the solicitation, negotiation, and contracting for ESPC Services Work.
-If these those procedures are not followed, an ESPC Procurement procurement may still be exempted from competitive Biddingbidding requirements by following the general exemption procedures within ORS 279C.335.

-(3) Post-Project Evaluation.
-ORS 279C.355 requires that the District prepare a formal post-Project evaluation of Public Improvement Projects in excess of \$100,000 for which the Competitive Bidding process was not used. when the District does not use the competitive bidding process required by ORS 279C.335.
+In any of these circumstances, "use of Alternative Contracting Methods must be justified in accordance with any applicable Code and District requirements and, if require, these PPS 049-0600 to PPS-049-0690 Rules.
+See PPS-49-0630 regarding required Findings and restrictions on exemptions from the competitive bidding requirements under ORS 279C.335. - (2) Energy Savings Performance Contracts.
+ESPCs are excepted from the Competitive Bidding requirements for Public Improvement Contracts pursuant to ORS 279C.335(1)(f) if the District complies with the procedures set forth in these PPS-49-0600 through PPS-49-0690 or parallel administrative rules meeting the requirements of ORS 279A.065 related to the solicitation, Rules related to the solicitation, negotiation and contracting for ESPC Work.
+If those procedures are not followed, an ESPC procurement may still be exempted from competitive bidding requirements by following the general exemption procedures within ORS 279C.335. - (3) Post-Project Evaluation.
+ORS 279C.355 requires that the District prepare a formal post-Project evaluation of Public Improvement Projects in excess of \$100,000 when the District does not use the competitive bidding process required by ORS 279C.335.
 The purpose of this evaluation is to determine whether it was actually in the District's best interest to use an Alternative Contracting Method outside the competitive bidding process.
 The evaluation must be delivered to the Contract Review Board of the District as applicable within 30 Days of the date the District "accepts" the Public Improvement Project, which event is typically defined in the Contract.
 In the absence of such definition, acceptance of the Project occurs on the later of the date of final payment or the date of final completion of the Contract Work.
-ORS 279C.355 describes the timing and content of this evaluation, with three required elements:

-- (a) Financial information, consisting of Cost Estimates, any GMP changes, and actual costs; - (b) A narrative description of successes and failures during design, engineering, and construction; and - (c) An objective assessment of the use of the Alternative Contracting Method as compared to the exemption Findings.
+ORS 279C.355 describes the timing and content of this evaluation, with three required elements: - (a) Financial information, consisting of Cost Estimates, any GMP changes, and actual costs; - (b) A narrative description of successes and failures during design, engineering, and construction; and - (c) An objective assessment of the use of the Alternative Contracting Method as compared to the exemption Findings.